I think you would agree that over the last few years, the amount of email autoresponder services have seem to double.

 I’ve taken the time out and have done all the hard work for you.
 I’ve signed up and used all the popular email marketing services currently out there.
 It took some time and effort, but I wanted to put them through the test.

-In this article I'm going to share with you 6 of the best autoresponders I've used.
+In this article I’m going to share with you 6 of the best autoresponders I’ve used.
 You learn how each email autoresponder works and their pros and cons.
+Hopefully this will help you on your quest in starting an email list.

 Also, if you’re in a rush, you can just skip to the end where I give my recommendations for the best autoresponders for your business.